jaytees/project-one/README.md

 ## Purpose of the site

 There is a big issue surrounding the Australian bushfire support.
 People are donating locally, to community centres and clubs.
 But they are struggling to handle the volume and organising where the donations are actually going.
-I hope to make this easier by building an application where users can request or donate items based on collections created by other users.
+I hope to make this easier by building an application where users can request or donate items based on collections/deliveries created by other users.

 ## Aim of the site